-Information for Delegate Nominees and Parents
+Information for Nominees and Parents

-Selection Students are nominated to become Delegates by their teachers, counselors, and principals based on their dedication to the STEM subjects of science, technology, engineering and mathematics, leadership potential and academic excellence.
-Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, scientific institutions, technology societies, program alumni, and in-classroom surveys such as the Talent Identification Program administered by MyCollegeOptions.
+Students are nominated to become Delegates by their teachers, counselors, and principals based on their dedication to the STEM subjects of science, technology, engineering and mathematics, leadership potential and academic excellence.
+Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, scientific institutions, technology societies, program Alumni, and in-classroom surveys such as the Talent Identification Program administered by MyCollegeOptions.

-Travel, Housing and Meals
+Travel, Housing, and Meals

 Delegates are responsible for their own travel, housing, transportation, and meals.
-Many students will travel with a parent, other adult or another Delegate from their school.
+Many Delegates will travel with a parent, other adult or another Delegate from their school.
 There will be a variety of food, beverages, and snacks available during the Congress.

 The Overnight Program